pogudingleb/RationalFunctionFields.jl/paper/README.md

 # Paper

-This directory contains the sources of examples, experiments, and data for the paper TODO.
+This directory contains the sources of examples, experiments, and data, for the paper from TODO.

 ## Data